Growing a child inside of you is no small feat.

 This is why there is such an emphasis on taking folic acid supplements before pregnancy, in order to support the development of important organs and help prevent birth defects.

-Many women often don't realise they're pregnant before the four to eight-week mark, so preparing your body by taking prenatal vitamins will help set you up for a healthy pregnancy.
+Many women often don't realise they're pregnant before the 4 to 8-week mark, so preparing your body by taking prenatal vitamins will help set you up for a healthy pregnancy.

 As with all things health-related, it's important to check in with a relevant medical professional first to make sure you're doing all the right things before trying to conceive, including following a healthy diet and consuming prenatal supplements.